Crime and the Criminal Justice System

 Will I be confined between adjudication and disposition?

-During the time between adjudication and disposition, the judge may confine you to a juvenile facility or release you with conditions.
+During the time between adjudication and disposition, the judge may confine you to a juvenile facility or release you with behavioral conditions and under the supervision of a juvenile probation officer.
 The judge will consider many of the same factors considered in a detention hearing before your adjudication.
 It is more likely that you will be confined at this stage, because you have been found delinquent.
-You will normally get credit for any time spent in confinement during this period.
+You may get credit for any time spent in confinement during this period.
 For example, if you spent three months in a detention facility before the disposition hearing, and then the court orders one year of detention, you would only have nine months of detention left.

 What consequences can be imposed on me if I am found delinquent?